2014 - 2015 Scholarships

 There is no age requirement for this non-academic scholarship.
 Be sure, however, to include your name, where you are currently attending school, and what your future academic plans are.
 Please do not send transcripts or letters of recommendation at this time.

 An essay of less than 1,000 words is required on a topic designated on the website.
-The current essay topic is to discuss how your education has contributed to who you are today and how it will affect who you will become.
-Your submissions must be sent via email at firstname.lastname@example.org.
+The current essay topic is "Pick a controversial problem on high school or college/university campuses and suggest a solution".
+Your submissions must be sent via email at email@example.com.

 Are You a Vegan?

 Are you a vegetarian who promotes the lifestyle?
-Two high school seniors graduating in 2013 who have promoted vegetarianism in their communities or schools will be awarded The Vegetarian Resource Group College Scholarships in the amount of $5,000 each in 2013.
-The deadline to apply is February 20 of each year since 2003.
+Three high school seniors graduating in spring 2015 who have promoted vegetarianism in their communities or schools will be awarded The Vegetarian Resource Group College Scholarships in the amount of $10,000 (one award) and $5,000 (two awards) in 2015.
+The deadline to apply is February 20, 2015.
 Qualifying applications and essays become the property of the sponsoring Vegetarian Resource Group.
 Applicants are judged on courage, compassion and strong commitment to promoting peace through a vegan lifestyle.
 Vegetarians do not consume fowl, meat or fish.
-Two $5,000 scholarships are awarded.
-Go to the website for complete details at http://www.vrg.org/student/.
+One $10,000 and Two $5,000 scholarships are awarded.
+Go to the website for complete details at www.vrg.org/student/scholar.htm.

 Everything’s Just Ducky!